PowerShell/PowerShell-RFC/RFC0000-RFC-Process.md

 * When submitted, RFC documents shall follow the naming convention of `RFCNNNN-<Title>.md`.
 * Authors of RFCs shall not assign the RFC number (leave the `NNNN` in the filename).
-* When the Pull Request is submitted, the author shall select `Allow edits from maintainers` is checked so that the Committee can add the RFC number to the draft, update the title, and fix the filename.
+* When the Pull Request is submitted, the author shall check `Allow edits from maintainers` so that the Committee can add the RFC number to the draft, update the title, and fix the filename.

 ## RFC Template